-Once hired, you will have to undergo an extensive training program—sometimes at an offsite gaming school—in which you will be instructed on a variety of games (maybe only one or two to start).
-You won't be allowed onto the floor until you can show that you have mastered them, and can quickly and efficiently count out and deliver change, handle money, and work with the card machines.
+If you're the right fit but you're a little green behind the ears, you'll have to undergo an extensive training program—sometimes at an off-site gaming school—in which you'll be instructed on a variety of games (source).
+You won't be allowed on to the floor until you can show that you've mastered the games, along with the abilities to quickly count out and deliver change, handle money, and work with the card machines.